MicahSphelele/phonecodepicker/README.md

     ````
 ## Phone Code Picker

 Phone code picker is a simple and easy to use picker, which makes it easier to select and search for a country code for a mobile number.
 The library is supports API level 17 and up.
-The reason I wrote this library was for me to add a few new features and also implement a `RecyclerView` instead of `ListView`
+The reason I wrote this library was for me to add a few new features and also implement a `RecyclerView` instead of `ListView`.
+The developement of this library was inspired by  [**Joielechong**](https://github.com/joielechong/)

 <img src="https://github.com/MicahSphelele/android-utils/blob/master/pics/phonepicker/snippet.jpg" width="100" height="50">